• Skip to primary navigation

 Lambs wool used on a roller sleeve is perfect for emulsions.
 They hold more paint than synthetic sleeves and do not splash as much.

-The best choice is a roller sleeve from Mohair.
-This is ideal for most surfaces, when used with different length naps, and can even be used with varnish.
-Mohair is most often used with gloss paints and is ideal for oil based radiator paints.
+Out of all the various types, the best choice is a roller sleeve of Mohair.
+This is ideal for most surfaces when used with different length naps, and can even be used with varnish.
+Mohair is most often used with gloss paints and is also ideal for oil based radiator paints.

 • Cheap Paint Roller Sleeves: To be avoided!